os-salahuddin/github-actions-docker-build/README.md

 ## Step 6.
 Get back to your GitHub repository.
 Head to your repo Settings.
 Then go to the Secrets section.
 Click on "New repository secret".
 Then name it DOCKER_TOKEN.
 Because that is what we used in our YAML file too.
 Paste the token that we copied from Docker Hub.
 Click on Add Secret.

-## Step 7.
-Trigger the workflow.
-I am going to make a small change to the code so that the build gets retriggered.
-There is an alternative way to manually trigger builds.
-I will cover that in the bonus tip section towards the end of this video.

 That's it.
 Now you should see the workflow run successfully.
 Go to your Docker Hub repo and you will see your new Docker Image there.